usk1129/prometheus-slack/README.md

-# prometheus-slack
+## Prometheus-slack
-Monitoring app with prometheus and send alert to slack channel with kubernetes cluster
+Monitoring app with prometheus and send alert to slack channel with kubernetes cluster locally on minikube.
 You can create your own docker image and push to docker hub or you can use my image.

+My tree looks like this.
+├── README.md
+├── app
+│   ├── Dockerfile
+│   ├── deployment.yml
+│   ├── hello.py
+│   └── requirements.txt
+├── configmap.sh
+├── configs
+│   ├── alertmanager.yml
+│   ├── prometheus.yml
+│   └── rules.yml
+├── deployment.yml
+├── permissions
+│   └── permissions.yml
+├── redeploy.sh
+└── start_app.sh

+#Start the project

 Start the kubernetes cluster or local minikube cluster.

 Deploy the falcon app image with:

-cd && kubectl create -f deployments.yml or run ./start_app.sh
+./start_app.sh

 check the status of the pod with: